 Now, 10 years wiser I realize that I was very lucky to be laid off because the mindset I was in would have kept me chained to that job.
 I don’t think anyone would have hired me as I was in such a negative space.

 And it didn’t have to be that way.
 I look back and wish that I could speak to that Sara and help her love the job she hated so much.
 Not as a way to keep her there but as a way to help her move forward.

 I know now that I wasn't alone – at least 50% of employees are unhappy with their job with 20% matching my disengagement that I experienced.
 That is 2 million Canadians and 30 million Americans.

 The scary thing too is that in North America so much of our self-worth is tied to our career.
 So as your happiness declines so does your feeling of worth.
 Selling yourself is already hard enough as it is, never mind when you don’t actually believe you have anything to offer.

 That’s the thing.
 By wallowing in your misery, letting it get you down and isolating yourself from the world you are in fact holding yourself back from moving forward to a job you do love.

 Is the goal to stay in this job I HATE?

 I don’t want you to think that I’m trying to force you to stay in a job you hate.
 As a career coach providing career advice, I would not be doing my job right if I was!

-In fact my goal is for you to leave your job as soon as possible.
+In fact my goal is for you to leave your job as soon as possible (I even have a free video course to help).
 But I know that running away from something doesn’t always lead to decisions that are right for you and your future.
 Running away muddles your motivations.
 So while you may be leaving the job you hate, it is very common you are going into a job you won't last at, meaning you'll be back looking for a job within a year.

 It is better to get to a place within your current job where you don’t feel so rushed to leave.
 You can be careful and picky about your next career move ensuring that it is one that will bring you that career happiness.